andrew-m/map-battle/README.md

 When playing Mark's map reading tank battle game on paper maps with physical compasses, this game helps the game controller keep track of pieces, and calculate shots and hits.

 #### dev plan/steps/progress
-1. Keep track of team locations on the grid - and display them for the leader coordinating the game.
+✓1.
+Keep track of team locations on the grid - and display them for the leader coordinating the game.
-   - Should be in OS grid references, from South West corner, Eastings, then Northings.
+✓   - Should be in OS grid references, from South West corner, Eastings, then Northings.
-   - Start with fixed number of teams (4), and fixed starting locations (corners).
+✓   - Start with fixed number of teams (4), and fixed starting locations (corners).
-   - Start with fixed sized grid.
+✓   - Start with fixed sized grid.
-* Need to capture inputs in a nice way, at setup time, or at the end of turns.
+✓* Need to capture inputs in a nice way, at setup time, or at the end of turns.
+✓2.
+Allow teams to move, in 4 figure version, adjacent or diagonal squares.
+3. Indicate which team is current turn.
 3. Allow teams to set start locations
-2. Allow teams to move, in 4 figure version, adjacent or diagonal squares.
 3. Configure size of grid, and offset (ie, non zero corner coordinates)
 3. Allow teams to fire at a bearing.
 Draw this line on the display
 4. Calculate [line/circle collision](http://www.jeffreythompson.org/collision-detection/line-circle.php)